L4w1i3t/Matsuda-Akai-Discord-Bot/README.md

 # When Inviting. . .

 You might get terrified when all these different permissions show up.
 Don't worry, I'm not a spy!
-Just click, enable, and disable whichever ones you want to use for your server!
+Just click, enable, and disable whichever ones you want to use for your server.
 I'm not a one-trick pony, after all!

 # What if you want to make a suggestion for features?